Ubikitina/ubikitina.github.io/index.md

     <div style="flex: 3; min-width: 300px;">
       <h2 style="margin-top: 0; color: #0a2540; border-bottom: none;">About Me</h2>
       <p style="font-size: 1.1em; line-height: 1.6; color: #333;">
         Hi, I'm <strong>Maialen</strong>.
 I am a <strong>Data Architect & Engineer</strong> with a dual background in Computer Engineering and Biochemistry.
-This combination allows me to approach data challenges with both technical precision and scientific rigor.
       </p>
       <p style="font-size: 1.1em; line-height: 1.6; color: #333;">
         I specialize in building scalable data ecosystems, transforming complex datasets into actionable business value.
 I’m driven by a natural interest in how systems work, whether digital or biological, and how <strong>data can bridge the gap between them</strong>.